ROY508822/Bases-de-Datos-Distribuidas/exercise7.md

     product ||--o{ orderProduct : "included in"
 ```

-### ✅ SQL scripts to create a fragment customerDB in MySQL.
+### ✅ SQL scripts to create a fragment customerDB in SQL Server.

 To create the database **customerDB** use following command: